 So Sunday the 10th was the start of the Chinese New Year, which is the year of the snake.

-Since posting on the 10th would interfere with my Valentine’s Day posts, Romance is in the Air, I decided to save the Chinese New Year posts until after I finished the 14 Romantic Valentine’s Posts, by posting it on the last day of the New year, February 25th.
+Since posting on the 10th would interfere with my Valentine’s Day posts, Romance is in the Air, I decided to save the Chinese New Year posts until after I finished it by posting on the last day of the New year, February 25th.

-People born in the Year of the Snake are intelligent and wise; usually thought of as great thinkers.
-Snakes are materialistic, i.e. keeping up with the Joneses.
-Snake people prefer to work alone, and are easily stressed.
+People born in the Year of the Snake are intelligent and wise; and usually thought of as great thinkers.
+Snakes are materialistic, prefer to work alone, and are easily stressed.
 Snakes work very hard, but can be job-hoppers as they become easily bored.
 Complex problems stimulate them and they thrive under tight deadlines.
 Good career choices for Snakes include: scientist, analyst, investigator, painter, potter, jeweler, astrologer, magician, dietician, and/or sociologist.
 Snakes are best with an Ox or Rooster.
 They’re worst pairings are with a Tiger, Monkey or Pig.
 Snakes are those born in 1917, 1929, 1941, 1953, 1965, 1977, 1989, 2001, and 2013.

 Some famous people born in the year of the snake are Ben Stiller, Bob Dylan, Charlie Sheen, Dennis Quaid, Desi Arnaz, Dolores del Rio, Edgar Allen Poe, Jacqueline Kennedy, Pierce Bronsnan, Abraham Lincoln, Robert Downey Jr., Sarah Jessica Parker, and Tim Allen.